Updating Neighbour Cell List via Crowdsourced User Reports: a Framework for Measuring Time Performance: Teleport Mobility

 We end this section by briefly mentioning a straightforward application of Model~\ref{model:rain} in a multi-user scenario.
 Let us imagine that $n$ users may enter, move within, and exit $A(a_0)$ according to a hidden mobility model.
 We assume that $n$ is a very large number and that it is possible to statistically characterise the stationary user-density by means of a probability measure $\pi$ over $A(a_0)$.
 At each time every user may independently send a report with a very small probability $p$.
-Then, the number of report received by $a_0$ in a given time interval is approximately Poissonian and the time lapse between two successive report is exponential with parameter $\lambda = np$.
-Next, let $m=\Exp{\tau}$ be the expected time of \ac{FK}, expressed in number of reports, returned by~\eqref{eq:carcarlo} and~\eqref{eq:method1}; the expected time to achieve \ac{FK} is the expectation of the first time for a Poisson process of parameter $\lambda$ to hit the state $m$.
-We will come back to this scenario in Section~\ref{sec:guidelines}.
+Then, the number of reports received by $a_0$ in a given time interval is approximately Poissonian and the time lapse between two successive reports is exponential with parameter $\lambda = np$.
+Next, let $m=\Exp{\tau}$ be the expected time to \ac{FK}, expressed in number of reports, returned by~\eqref{eq:carcarlo} and~\eqref{eq:method1}; the expected time to achieve \ac{FK} is the expectation of the first time for a Poisson process of parameter $\lambda$ to hit the state $m$.
+A practical example for this kind of scenario in presented in Section~\ref{sec:cells-depl-cong}.